-The President, through the VPSS, shall be responsible for enforcing student procedures and policies.
-The VPSS, as the Title IX Coordinator, is responsible for this policy in regards to thoroughly investigating and deciding jurisdiction in all sexual misconduct cases.
-VPSS/Title IX Coordinator or their designee shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing student policies and procedures.
+The Vice President for Academic and Student Affairs, as the Title IX Coordinator, is responsible for this policy in regards to thoroughly investigating and deciding jurisdiction in all sexual misconduct cases.
+The Vice President for Academic and Student Affairs/Title IX Coordinator or their designee shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.

 Family Educational Rights and Privacy Act (FERPA)

 Victim Counselor Confidentiality Act, N.M.
 STAT. §31-25-2 (A)